Ann Hitch Kilgore: Career

 After graduating with a degree in education, Ann Hitch (later Kilgore) became an English teacher in Norfolk County, Virginia.
 She taught first in her Portsmouth hometown at Alexander Park High School, and later at Hampton High School in Hampton after it was built in 1956.

 She was also active in the local community, and became president of the Hampton Junior Women's Club from 1955 to 1957.
 This was during Virginia's Massive Resistance crisis following the United States Supreme Court decisions in Brown v.
 Board of Education.
 Early in the crisis, some African American citizens of Norfolk City sued the public school system to obtain access to the whites-only secondary schools, and in 1956 the Byrd Organization threatened to close all Virginia public schools to prevent court-ordered desegregation (contrary to the wishes of many Norfolk City and County citizens).

 In 1958, Ann Kilgore ran for one of three open seats on Hampton's City Council, and won.
 She continued to win re-election until retiring in 1980.
 In 1963, fellow Councillors elected Ann Kilgore as Hampton's Mayor.
 She led the city as its mayor from 1963 to 1971 and again from 1974 to 1978.
 She considered successfully integrating Hampton's schools and businesses without litigation as her greatest accomplishment.
 Also during her tenure as mayor, the City of Hampton built the Hampton Coliseum, City Hall and police station, and donated land for Thomas Nelson Community College.
 She also fostered the local tourist industry and improved interracial relations generally as the city tripled in size from fewer than 30,000 citizens to more than 100,000 people.

 Death

 Ann Kilgore died at Riverside Regional Medical Center in Newport News, Virginia on July 20, 2001.
+It was 2 days before her birthday.